herereadthis/redwall/src/jekyll_code/_posts/2014-07-18-information-architecture.md

 2. Allow design to be determined by content and intent; we will let ***form follow function***
 3. ***Determine major points of user errors*** and frustrations, and find optimal solutions.

-Since there is are lot of topics to cover, IA will be split into 3 articles
+#### Since there are lot of topics to cover, IA will be split into 3 articles:

-* Part 1 (this article) will define scope, strategy and determining user needs.
+* *Part 1* (this article) will define scope, strategy and determining user needs.
-* Part 2 will illustrate building products and applications, and modelling site interaction.
+* *Part 2* will illustrate building products and applications, and modelling site interaction.
-* Part 3 concerns surface-level site hierarchy, user experience, and graphic design.
+* *Part 3* concerns surface-level site hierarchy, user experience, and graphic design.

 ----------------